rust-lang/book/src/ch19-06-macros.md

 on: Rust doesn’t have reflection capabilities, so it can’t look up the type’s name at runtime.
 We need a macro to generate code at compile time.

 The next step is to define the procedural macro.
-Due to technical limitations they must be in their own crate.
+Due to current limitations they must be in their own crate.
 The convention for structuring crates and macro crates is as
 follows: for a crate named `foo`, a custom derive procedural macro crate is called `foo_derive`.
 Let’s start a new crate called `hello_macro_derive` inside our `hello_macro` project: